Nithie-code/KGE-GAN/README.md

  Requirement: pip install --upgrade transformers==4.2\
 - Learn paper embeddings:Data can be downloaded at: https://dblp.uni-trier.de/  and https://www.aminer.cn/citation \
 - Save  the data in SPECTER/data
+-  For more details how to  the pretrained model find readme file in SPECTER/Codes

 #**3.
 IRGAN Model**
 #